-Alcohol abuse Paraphilias Homosexuality Transvestism
+Alcohol abuse

+Paraphilias

+Homosexuality

+Transvestism
-(D) Operant conditioning procedures for increasing adaptive behaviour

-- 1. Positive reinforcement: When a behavioural response is followed by a generally rewarding event such as food, praise or gifts, it tends to be strengthened and to occur more frequently than before the reward.
+- (D) Operant conditioning procedures for increasing adaptive behaviour - 1.
+Positive reinforcement: When a behavioural response is followed by a generally rewarding event such as food, praise or gifts, it tends to be strengthened and to occur more frequently than before the reward.
 This technique is used to increase desired behaviour. - 2.
 Token economy: This programme involves giving token rewards for appropriate or desired target behaviours performed by the patient.
 The token can be later exchanged for other rewards.
-For example, on inpatient hospital wards, patients receive a reward for performing desired behaviour, such as tokens which they may use to purchase luxury items or certain privileges.

-(E) Operant conditioning procedures to teach new behaviour

-- 1. Modeling: Modeling is a method of teaching by demonstration, wherein the therapist shows how a specific behaviour is to be performed.
+For example, on inpatient hospital wards, patients receive a reward for performing desired behaviour, such as tokens which they may use to purchase luxury items or certain privileges. - (E) Operant conditioning procedures to teach new behaviour - 1.
+Modeling: Modeling is a method of teaching by demonstration, wherein the therapist shows how a specific behaviour is to be performed.
 In modeling the patient observes other patients indulging in target behaviours and getting rewards for those behaviours.
 This will make the patient to repeat the same behaviour and earn rewards in the same manner. - 2.
 Shaping: In shaping the components of a particular skill, the behaviour is reinforced step by step.
 The therapist starts shaping by reinforcing the existing behaviour.
 Once it is established he reinforces the responses which are closest to the desired behaviour and ignores the other responses.

 For example, to establish eye-to-eye contact, the therapist sits opposite the patient and reinforces him even if he moves his upper body towards him.
-Once this is established, he reinforces the person's head movement in his direction and this procedure continues till eyeto-eye contact is established.
+Once this is established, he reinforces the person's head movement in his direction and this procedure continues till eye-to-eye contact is established.

-- 3. Chaining: Chaining is used when a person fails to perform a complex task.
+3. Chaining: Chaining is used when a person fails to perform a complex task.
 The complete task is broken into a number of small steps and each step is taught to the patient.
 In forward chaining one starts with the first step, goes on to the second step, then to the third and so on.
 In backward chaining, one starts with the last step and goes on to the next step in a backward fashion.
-Backward chaining is found to be more effective in training the mentally disabled. - (F) Operant conditioning procedures for decreasing maladaptive behaviour - 1.
-Extinction/Ignoring: Extinction means removal of attention rewards permanently, following a problem behaviour.
-This includes actions like not looking at the patient, not talking to the patient, or having no physical contact with the patient etc., following the problem behaviour.
+Backward chaining is found to be more effective in training the mentally disabled.